Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Serenity/Any Serenity Ability/Celestial Union Understanding.md

 Prerequisite Charms:
   - Any three Serenity Charms
 ---
 The Sidereal understands all the ways fate brings people together.
-When the Sidereal witnesses an interaction between two people in a relationship — friends, family, lovers, business partners — she makes a special (Perception + Serenity Ability) read intentions roll against the higher of the two’s Guile.
+When the Sidereal witnesses an interaction between two people in a relationship — friends, family, lovers, business partners — she makes a special ([[Perception]] + Serenity Ability) read intentions roll against the higher of the two’s [[Guile]].
 Success lets her player asks the Storyteller one of the following questions, plus an additional question for every 3 extra successes:
 -  What keeps them together?
 -  What’s the biggest problem facing their relationship?
 -  How far would each of them go to help the other?